7 Common Website Speed Test Warnings and How to Fix Them

 eliminate render blocking resources w3 total cache

-Click on ‘Add a style sheet’ button and enter CSS file URLs one after another to minify.
+Click on the ‘Add a style sheet’ button and enter CSS file URLs one after another to minify.
 Save settings and purge caches.

 4. Enable GZIP compression

 Are you getting GZIP related warnings on website speed test tools?
 It will be ‘Enable GZIP compression’ on GTMetrix and ‘Compress components with gzip’ on Pingdom.
-You can easily fix the warning either by updating your .htaccess file or installing WP Rocket.
+You can easily fix the warning by updating your .htaccess file or installing WP Rocket.
 Let us check how it works.

 GZIP compression will help you to reduce the file size and increase the page speed.
 It supports various file types like HTML, CSS, JavaScript, fonts, XML, etc.